 Plan your schedule based on the time left for the exam.
 If you’re starting early, dedicate 2–3 hours daily.
 If you’re short on time, increase to 5–6 hours.
 Ensure you balance all three sections and revise regularly.

 Mocks are the heart of CAT preparation.
-They help you analyze weak areas, build exam stamina, and improve speed and accuracy.
+They help you analyse weak areas, build exam stamina, and improve speed and accuracy.
 Aim to solve at least one mock every week in the initial months and increase frequency closer to the exam.

 Revision should never be left for the last month.
 Keep short weekly revision sessions and focus on topics where your accuracy is low.
 Use the CAT exam study material and mock analysis to guide your revision.